Deadmord/masa-exam2/README.md

 			const zeroes: number = places - input.toString().length + 1;
 			return Array(+(zeroes > 0 && zeroes)).join("0") + input.toString();
 		}
+	This function complements the string with zeros up to the specified length, if its length is less than the specified length.

 20. **Fix the following code and fill the required gaps in it by the coding standards.
 The purpose of this code is to verify the user is a member of a specific role and in case the user is the user data is returned by the isUserPermitted() method.
 Treat the comments as actual code written that should not be changed:** *=> 15 points*